Sheikh-Nightshader/Survive/README.md

 # Survive a Doom-Style Terminal Raycaster (Python / Termux)

 Survive is a small first-person raycasting game written in Python.
-It runs directly in the terminal (Android-Termux, Linux, macOS).
+It runs directly in the terminal (Android-Termux, Linux, Windows, macOS).
 The game draws a classic Doom-like 3D view using ASCII characters.

 You can walk around, shoot monsters, pick up ammo/health, and explore a generated map.